pypa/packaging.python.org/source/glossary.rst

        A file containing a list of :term:`Requirements <Requirement>` that can be installed using :ref:`pip`.
 For more information, see the :ref:`pip` docs on :ref:`pip:Requirements Files`.

+    Root License Directory
+    License Directory

+        The directory under which license files are stored in a :term:`Project Source Tree`, :term:`Distribution Archive`
+        or :term:`Installed Project`.
+        Also, the root directory that their paths recorded in the ``License-File``
+        :term:`Core Metadata Field` are relative to.
+        Defined to be the :term:`Project Root Directory` for a :term:`Project Source Tree` or
+        :term:`Source Distribution (or "sdist")`;
+        and a subdirectory named :file:`licenses/` of
+        the directory containing the :term:`Built Metadata` — i.e., the :file:`.dist-info/licenses/` directory —
+        for a :term:`Built Distribution` or :term:`Installed Project`.

     setup.py